Who is a missing person?

 An authorised person might include:

-Let the authorised person know that you have been reported Missing and need them to confirm you identify and to notify Police.
+Let the authorised person know that you have been reported missing and need them to confirm your identity and to notify Police.
 The Police will ask the authorised person to confirm via email that they have sighted you and that they have no current concerns for your safety or welfare.

 Going Missing IS NOT A CRIME.